GIVE APPLY

 They’ve also secured positions at leading multinational organizations across sectors.
 Representative employers include:

-More information on graduation and placement rates can be found by contacting the Academic Affairs department: academicaffairs@menlo.edu
+More information on placement rates can be found by contacting the Academic Affairs department: academicaffairs@menlo.edu

 More detailed information on Menlo’s institutional, enrollment, and security statistics can be found at: http://nces.ed.gov/collegenavigator/